Importance of Demographics in Marketing and Online Strategy

 In today’s day and age, video content is king.
-In fact, 59% of people say that if they are given the choice between text and video, they’ll choose video (MWP).
+In fact, 59% of people say that if they are given the choice between text and video, they’ll choose video (MWP Digital Media).
 But not everyone can afford fancy video equipment or a videographer.
 So how do you compete with other companies’ content?
 Well, it doesn’t have to be difficult or expensive to create your own videos.
 Here are 10 tips and tricks for filming short videos that make you look like a pro!

 - Hold it correctly: Filming with your smartphone?
 Make sure you film “landscape” and not “portrait.”
 A horizontal shot fills the whole screen, while a vertical view wastes valuable film real estate – and makes it clear that you filmed with a phone.

-- Film with high resolution: Make sure that you start with high-quality resolution before you even start filming.
+- Film with high resolution: Make sure that you start with a high-quality resolution before you even start filming.
 If you’re filming with a smartphone, go into your settings and make sure that you are filming with the highest resolution that you can.
 While smartphones can’t beat a DSLR camera (yet), they can still give you some quality video.

 - Use light: Film is visual, so if your viewers can’t see what you’ve filmed, what’s the point?
 Make sure your subject matter is well lit.
 Be creative with desk lamps and windows!
 If you need some extra lighting, check out this lighting equipment that is fairly inexpensive.
 If you’re filming outside, use the sun!
 Just after sunrise and right before sunset is what photographers and videographers call the golden hour.
 Shadows are softened and lighting is usually perfect, so take advantage of nature and get going!